jd12/postfix-evaluator/README.md

 ## Part Two: Implementing LinkedStack
 You need to implement a basic stack data structure using a linked list data type internally to allow for an unbounded structure.
 Start by reading the comments in the `StackInterface` interface.
 It will provide you with some direction on what each method needs to do.
 Also, it will be helpful to review Chapter 3 to see how a stack works and Chapter 4 to see how to implement a stack using a linked structure.

-**Hint:** It might be useful to write a class called `Node<T>` that supports basic linked node operations.
+**Hint:** You will need to write a class called `Node<T>` that supports basic linked node operations.

-The test associated with the `LinkedStack` class **stack.LinkedStackTest** are in the test folder.
+The tests associated with the `LinkedStack` class **stack.LinkedStackTest** are in the test folder.
 You want to make sure you pass all of the tests provided.
 However, try and think of additional tests that might trip you up.
 Did you meet all of the requirements specified by the interface?

+## Part Three: Commit Project and Submit Pull Request
+Make a commit with the commit message `feat: Complete LinkedStack` and push.
+Submit a pull request to the main repository and mark me as a reviewer so that I know your code is ready to be reviewed.
+Be sure to make a commit after each part of the project.

-## Part Three: Implement Arithmetic Operators
+## Part Four: Implement Arithmetic Operators
 Before you can even attempt to create a postfix evaluator, you will need to define what each of the possible postfix operators do.
 For this assignment, you are required to support addition, subtraction, multiplication, division and negation of integers.
 To help facilitate this, you have been provided with an `Operator<T>` interface.
 Take a moment to review the interface.

 Now run the **operator.arith.PlusOperatorTest** test.
 All of the tests pass!
 Lucky you.
 Go ahead and open up the `PlusOperator` class and you will see an implementation.
 Review this implementation then complete the `SubOperator`, `DivOperator`, and `MultOperator` classes.
 Each time you implement something, be sure to run the associated tests to see how you’re doing.